Foot Problems and Care Directory

 Slideshow: The Worst Shoes for Your Feet

-Stillettos, platforms, or flip-flops…which are the worst for your feet?
-Pictures show the hottest styles and illustrate how damage and foot pain can occur.
+Stilettos, platforms, or flip-flops. … Which are the worst for your feet?
+Pictures show the hottest styles and show how damage and foot pain can happen.

 Slideshow: Gout -- Learn About the Symptoms, Causes, and Treatments